The sandpile identity element on an ellipse

 \begin{definition} Let $s: V \rightarrow \mathbb{Z}$ be a sandpile configuration.
 Given a nonempty subset $X \subset V$, and an element $x \in X,$ define $\textbf{indeg}_X(x)$ to be the number of nearest neighbors of x which lie in X. A $\textbf{forbidden subconfiguration}$ is a nonempty subset $X \subset V$ such that, for all $x \in X,$ $s(x) < \text{indeg}_X(x)$.
 The sandpile $s$ is called $\textbf{recurrent}$ if it possesses no forbidden subconfigurations. \end{definition}

 The name 'recurrent' comes from the study of Markov chains on the space of sandpile configurations.
-In this framework, these configurations are recurrent in the sense that $\mathbb{P}^{s} (\# \{n \in \mathbb{N} : s_n = s\} = \infty ) = 1 $, where $(s_n)_{n \in \mathbb{N}}$ is a Markov chain, and $\mathbb{P}^{s}$ is the measure given by starting the Markov chain at $s_0 = s.$ We make use of the following standard fact linking recurrent configurations and the sandpile group:
+In this framework, these configurations are recurrent in the sense that $\mathbb{P}^{s} (\# \{n \in \mathbb{N} : s_n = s\} = \infty ) = 1 $, where $(s_n)_{n \in \mathbb{N}}$ is a Markov chain on the space of stable sandpiles on $G$ which evolves by dropping a grain of sand uniformly at random on a nonsink vertex and stabilizing. $\mathbb{P}^{s}$ is the measure given by starting the Markov chain at $s_0 = s.$ We make use of the following standard fact linking recurrent configurations and the sandpile group:

-\begin{proposition} [\cite{jarai2014sandpile}] Every equivalence class in the sandpile group contains exactly one recurrent configuration. \end{proposition}
+\begin{proposition} \cite{jarai2014sandpile} Every equivalence class in the sandpile group contains exactly one recurrent configuration. \end{proposition}

 The goal of this paper is to explore the recurrent representative of the identity element of the graph $E_{A,k}$, for certain matrices $A$ explored in the next section.